Prototype Velocity

 Side Quests

-International trip planning, field logistics, and support work where the plan is only useful if it helps real people.
+Trip planning, field logistics, and support work — a plan only counts if it helps real people.

 Photos, mildly useful links, and enough evidence that the email address belongs to a real person.